-For group travel, planning for international travel should begin at least six months in advance of the trip, which includes registering the trip as described on the Student International Travel Process website.
-The faculty/staff trip leader or sponsor should follow the procedures below, with help from building administrative assistants for collecting fees and travel paperwork.
+For group trips, planning for international travel should begin at least six months in advance of the trip, which includes registering the trip as described on the Student International Travel Process website.
+The faculty/staff trip leader or sponsor should follow the procedures below, with help from building admin assistants for collecting fees and travel forms.
 The trip leader or sponsor is responsible for ensuring that all university travel requirements and restrictions are met; failure to do so may result in cancellation of the trip.

-Individual students traveling internationally with Lawrence funding should meet with the fund administrator or Associate Dean of the Faculty.
-Students should submit travel forms with the request for funding at least three months before departure to discuss travel requirements.
-Failure to meet deadlines, submit required paperwork, or receive necessary approvals will result in the loss of Lawrence funding for the trip.
+Solo student trips for academic purposes with Lawrence support require approval from the Associate Dean of the Faculty.
+Students should submit travel forms with the request for funding at least three months before departure.
+Failure to meet deadlines, submit required document, or receive necessary approvals will result in the loss of Lawrence funding for the trip.

 When planning travel, the faculty/staff leader or sponsor or the solo student traveler should check for travel warnings and alerts at the State Department, the Centers for Disease Control and Prevention (CDC), and the World Health Organization (WHO) at the following websites:

-The university does not sponsor travel to a country for which the U.S. State Department level 4 travel advisory.
+The university does not sponsor travel to a country with U.S. State Department level 4 travel advisory.
 An exemption is required to travel to a country with a level 3 travel advisor.
 More information about this policy and how to petition for an exemption can be found on the Off-Campus Programs website.

-A group of students traveling internationally should have at least two leaders, which may be two instructors or one instructor and one trip leader at least 21 years of age who is able to act on behalf of the university.
+A group of students traveling internationally should generally have at least two leaders who are university employees.
 In the event of illness or emergency, one leader should stay with the affected person (or, if necessary return with the affected person to the U.S.) while the others continue the trip.
 A group may be approved to travel with a single leader if travel is within a limited region (such as a single city) and a plan for on-site emergency assistance is approved by the Associate Dean of the Faculty.
 More information is on the Student International Travel Process website.